llm-bible/llm-bible.github.io/_publications/lee2025how.markdown

 bibkey: lee2025how
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2503.01141"}
-tags: ['Prompting', 'Efficiency and Optimization', 'Tools']
+tags: ['Tools', 'Efficiency and Optimization', 'Prompting']
 ---
 Chain-of-thought prompting has emerged as a powerful technique for enabling large language models (LLMs) to solve complex reasoning tasks.
 However, these